simdjson/simdjson/doc/basics.md

 ### Current location in document

 Sometimes, it might be helpful to know the current location in the document during iteration.
-This is especially useful when encountering errors or trying to identify JSON problems.
-Users can call the `current_location()` method on a document instances to retrieve a `const char *` pointer to the current location in the document.
+This is especially useful when encountering errors.
+Using `current_location()` in combination of exception-free error handling makes it easy to identify broken JSON and errors.
+Users can call the `current_location()` method on a document instance to retrieve a `const char *` pointer to the current location in the document.
 This method also works even after an error has invalidated the document and the parser (e.g. `TAPE_ERROR`, `INCOMPLETE_ARRAY_OR_OBJECT`).
 As an example, consider the following,

 ```c++
 auto broken_json = R"( {"double": 13.06, false, "integer": -343} )"_padded;    // Missing key